sbrl/Minetest-bamboo/README.md

 > A bamboo plant mod for Minetest

-This mod adds a simple fast-growing bamboo plant to Minetest.
+This mod adds a simple fast-growing bamboo plant and an associated block to Minetest.

  - It grows up to 25 blocks tall, or as low as 4 blocks tall
  - Every 45 seconds it has a 1 in 4 chance of of growing